 Air Fried Artichoke Salad with Lemon Parmesan Dressing (Gluten-Free)

-I never know which salad is going to really resonate with you all, and sometimes I’m surprised.
+I never know which salad is going to really resonate with you all, and truthfully, sometimes I’m surprised!
+But I guess I really should have seen it coming with this one: my artichoke salad is one of my most viral salads on both TikTok and Instagram… EVER.

-I guess I shouldn’t have been with this one… it utilizes canned artichokes to make a deliciously crispy artichoke base and is tossed with hearty vegetables and beans before bathing in a tart, cheesy dressing.
+With a deliciously crispy artichoke base, tossed with hearty vegetables and beans before bathing in a tart, cheesy dressing.
 It is bright, so flavorful, and screams Spring.

 artichoke salad